-(A.) Judgments against the applicant within the past three (3) years of violations of (1) civil rights laws, (2) real estate license laws, or (3) other laws prohibiting unprofessional conduct rendered by the courts or other lawful authorities.
+(A.) Judgments against the applicant within the past seven (7) years of violations of (1) civil rights laws, (2) real estate license laws, or (3) other laws prohibiting unprofessional conduct rendered by the courts or other lawful authorities.

-(B.) Criminal convictions (1) the crime was punishable by death or imprisonment in excess of one (1) year under the law under which the applicant was convicted, and (2) no more than ten (10) years have elapsed since the date of the conviction or the release of the applicant from the confinement imposed for that conviction, whichever is the later date.
+(B.) Criminal convictions within the past seven (7) years involving a crime that reasonably relates to the real estate business or puts clients, customers, or other real estate professionals at risk.
+The applicant must provide, and CCIAOR must consider mitigating factors relating to that criminal history as defined in CCIAOR Policy.

 Article IV, Section 2, of the NAR Bylaws prohibits Member Boards/Associations from knowingly granting REALTOR® Membership to any applicant who has an unfulfilled sanction pending which was imposed by another Board or Association of REALTORS® for violation of the Code of Ethics.